WesternCapital/Paket.Analyze/README.md

 I don't think the install model is what i'm looking for.
 Seems more like methods for installing an individual package than a tree of packages to install

+NOTE: I thought I could shortcut by using `lockFileGroup.Resolution`, but I'm realizing the lock file will include dependencies even if they aren't in any reference files, so I still need to interate over reference files and get package hulls.
+Ideally they'd be the same, but the whole point of this analysis is that they might not be

 ## Testing